 “People put you in a box.
 They know you as a software manufacturer and when you try to step into another industry, they don’t take you seriously.
 It took a while to shift that perception.
 Over the last five years, business has really accelerated — we’re legitimized in the 3PL sector.”

 Given Norman’s background, DCL Logistics places a large focus on technology.
-The company’s robust IT department is just one of the things that sets them apart from competitors.
+The company’s robust technology department is just one of the things that sets them apart from competitors.
 Using robotic systems and factory automation allows DCL Logistics to streamline their work and make the experience seamless for the end consumer.
-In addition, DCL has invested heavily in their online visibility portal called eFactory, which Norman believes is in the upper quadrant of similar tools that other 3PL companies offer.
+In addition, DCL has invested heavily in their inventory management and order fulfillment platform called eFactory, which Norman believes is in the upper quadrant of similar tools that other 3PL companies offer.

 “Fulfillment services are more or less a commodity, so one way to differentiate yourself is by offering customer-facing technology that provides our clients with transparency and the empowerment to work with their products virtually — even though the product is physically sitting in our warehouse.,” he said.